11 Swedish sports stars

 In 2019, on Swedish home soil at the World Championships in Östersund, she triumphed with another individual gold on 15 kilometres – and two relay medals.

-At this year's world championships in Pokljuka in Slovenia, Öberg won individual silver on 15 kilometres.
+At the 2021 world championships in Pokljuka in Slovenia, Öberg won individual silver on 15 kilometres.